 Whether the Plant Paradox Diet works or not depends on your specific dietary needs.
 If you’re relying solely on this diet to lose weight, you may not see significant changes in the long run.
 This is because they don’t include any calorie restriction strategies, which is a prerequisite to losing weight.

 It’s also worth noting that this diet plan eliminates more processed foods, which may lower calorie intake.
 This is an added advantage for someone looking to cut the extra calories.
-For an evidence-based, healthy weight-loss program, book an appointment with Mango Clinic, and we’ll be glad to work you through a customized and sustainable weight loss journey.
+For an evidence-based, healthy weight-loss program, contact us at Mango Clinic or click the banner below to book your appointment.